 The sign for Polish zloty is zł, so all over Poland you’ll see the prices listed as, for example, 12 zł, which means 12 zloty.

-A single zloty isn’t the smallest denomination of Polish currency, though.
+A single zloty isn’t the smallest denomination of currency in Poland, though.
 1 zł is divided up into 100 groszy, just like there are 100 cents in 1 euro.

 Can You Use Euros in Poland?

-In the main tourist areas in Krakow and Warsaw you’ll probably come across a couple of restaurants which have their menu prices in Euros, but that’s pretty much it!
+You can’t use the Euro in Poland.
+In the main tourist areas in Krakow and Warsaw you’ll probably come across a couple of restaurants which accept Euros, but that’s pretty much it!

-Even if you do visit a place that has prices in Euros, it’s almost always better to pay in zloty as you’ll usually get a slightly better deal.
+Even if you do visit a place that has prices in Euros, it is almost always better to pay in zloty as you’ll usually get a slightly better deal.

-Can I Get Polish Currency in the US/UK/Etc?
+Can I Get Polish Money in the US/UK/Etc?

 That said, it’s always a good idea to have a small amount of local cash (usually the local equivalent of €20) before you arrive just in case you struggle to find an ATM immediately.